bencowellthomas/photoblog/README.md

 Photoblog
 =========

 A Python package with various tools for downloading images from flickr and posting them to a Photoblog running on Wordpress.
+Further information available in [this tutorial](http://bct.me/tutorials/using-python-to-migrate-from-flickr-to-wordpress/).

 - Author: Ben Cowell-Thomas
 - Contact: http://bct.me